Dailymotion-Pro-Services/dynamic-preview/story.md

 </script>

 ```
-> `window.DailymotionStory` is a global object that will be checked from story script if present on the page.
+> `window.DailymotionStory` is a global object that will be checked from the story script if present on the page.

-> `window.DailymotionStory.interstitialAds` is to setup the interstitialAds.
+> `window.DailymotionStory.interstitialAds` is to set up the interstitialAds.
 >
-> - `condition` function where you can set condition to target slides.
-It invokes everytime when you go to new slide giving the current `index`.
+> - `condition` function where you can set conditions to target slides.
+It invokes every time you go to a new slide giving the current `index`.
+It has a parameter `index` of the current slide.
-> -- `index%2 == 0`  is an example of a condition that can be customized
+>    - `index%2 == 0`  is an example of a condition that can be customized
-> - `onCondition` is a callback function invokes when the provided condition is satisfied.
-You can use to set up your ads.
-It has adContainer and index (current slide's index).
+> - `onCondition` is a callback function invoked when the provided condition is satisfied.
+You can use it to set up your ads.
+It has an adContainer and index (current slide's index) as parameters.
-> -- `adContainer` is HtmlElement container where the ad's html part can be attached.
-After that, it can be triggered if needed. like shows above in example code block.
+>    - `adContainer` is an HtmlElement container where the ad's HTML part can be attached.
+After that, it can be triggered if needed as shown above in the example code block.